 - 25.1 Any item of business at Full Council, a Committee or Sub-Committee which falls to be dealt with as confidential and the relevant body's discussion in relation to the item shall be kept confidential and may only be disclosed to and discussed by the following: - a.
-Councillors; - b. other persons appointed under Section 102 of the 1972 Act as members of Committees or Sub-Committees: - c. such officers of the Council as are concerned with the matter in the course of their duties; and - d. such other persons to whom in the Head of Legal and Democratic Services' opinion the item of business or report ought to be disclosed in order to comply with the Human Rights Act 1998 or any rule of law or to avoid maladministration by the Council;
+Councillors; - b. other persons appointed under Section 102 of the 1972 Act as members of Committees or Sub-Committees; - c. such officers of the Council as are concerned with the matter in the course of their duties; - d. the Designated Independent Person (in respect of Members complaints under the Code of Conduct) - e. such other persons to whom in the Service Director: Legal & Business Operations opinion the item of business or report ought to be disclosed in order to comply with the Human Rights Act 1998 or any rule of law or to avoid maladministration by the Council;